-- To set up and to review the broad policies, long-term strategies and financial objectives of the Group and to ensure that the necessary financial and human resources are in place for the Company to meet its objectives; - To supervise the management of the business and affairs of the Group and monitor the performance of Management; - To review the operational and financial performance of the Group, including the review and approval of financial results announcements, annual budgets, major funding proposals, potential investments, divestment proposals, material capital investments, interested person transactions and related party transactions, audited financial statements, annual reports and circulars (if any); - To oversee the processes for evaluating the adequacy of internal controls, risk management, financial reporting and compliance and to ensure that the Group maintains a sound system of risk management and internal controls to safeguard shareholders' interests and the Group's assets: - To approve the changes in the composition of the Board and Board Committees, including appointment/resignation of Chief Executive Officer ("CEO"), Chief Financial Officer ("CFO") as recommended by the Nominating Committee; - To review significant changes to the Group's organisational structure and key management personnel ("KMP") as recommended by the CEO; - To approve the framework of remuneration for Directors and KMP as recommended by the Remuneration Committee; - To review any conflict of interests relating to Directors and/or controlling shareholders (where applicable), major acquisitions and disposals of assets, dividend and other distributions to shareholders, and those transactions or matters which require the Board's approval under the provisions of the Listing Manual of the Singapore Exchange Securities Trading Limited ("SGX-ST") or any applicable regulations; - To assume responsibility for the Group's compliance with its corporate governance practices, the Companies Act 1967 (the "Companies Act") and rules and regulations of the relevant regulatory bodies;
+- To set up and to review the broad policies, long-term strategies and financial objectives of the Group and to ensure that the necessary financial and human resources are in place for the Company to meet its objectives; - To supervise the management of the business and affairs of the Group and monitor the performance of Management; - To review the operational and financial performance of the Group, including the review and approval of financial results announcements, annual budgets, major funding proposals, potential investments, divestment proposals, material capital investments, interested person transactions and related party transactions, audited financial statements, annual reports and circulars (if any); - To oversee the processes for evaluating the adequacy of internal controls, risk management, financial reporting and compliance and to ensure that the Group maintains a sound system of risk management and internal controls to safeguard shareholders' interests and the Group's assets; - To approve the changes in the composition of the Board and Board Committees, including appointment/resignation of Chief Executive Officer ("CEO"), Chief Financial Officer ("CFO") as recommended by the Nominating Committee; - To review significant changes to the Group's organisational structure and key management personnel ("KMP") as recommended by the CEO; - To approve the framework of remuneration for Directors and KMP as recommended by the Remuneration Committee: - To review any conflicts of interests relating to Directors and/or controlling shareholders (where applicable), major acquisitions and disposals of assets, dividend and other distributions to shareholders, and those transactions or matters which require the Board's approval under the provisions of the Listing Manual of the Singapore Exchange Securities Trading Limited ("SGX-ST") or any applicable regulations;

-- To set up the Group's values and standards (including ethical standards) and consider sustainability issues in relation to the Economic, Environmental, Social and Governance ("ESG") factors identified as material for the Company as part of its strategic formulation.
-The Company's Sustainability Report is set out on pages 38 to 54 of the Annual Report; and - To ensure accurate, adequate and timely reporting to and communication with shareholders.
+- To assume responsibility for the Group's compliance with its corporate governance practices, the Companies Act 1967 (the "Companies Act") and rules and regulations of the relevant regulatory bodies; - To set up the Group's values and standards (including ethical standards) and consider sustainability issues in relation to the Economic, Environmental, Social and Governance ("ESG") factors identified as material for the Company as part of its strategic formulation.
+The Company's Sustainability Report is set out on pages 40 to 58 of the Annual Report; and - To ensure accurate, adequate and timely reporting to, and communication with shareholders.

-The Board delegates the formulation of business policies and day-to-day management to the CEO and the Executive Directors.
+The Board delegates the formulation of business policies and day-to-day management to the Group CEO and the Executive Directors.

-Based on the recommendation of the CEO, the Board had on 24 February 2022 reviewed and approved changes to the KMP pool to be in line with the changes to the Group's organisational structure and the definition of KPM under the Listing Rule and 2018 Code.
+Based on the recommendation of the Group CEO, the Board had in February 2022 and October 2022 reviewed and approved changes to the KMP pool to be in line with the changes to the Group's organisational structure and the definition of KMP under the Listing Rule and 2018 Code.

 In the past, the Company had disclosed Executive Directors, Deputy Directors and General Managers of the Group as KMP.
-With effect from 1 January 2022, only Executive Directors and Deputy Directors of the Group will be classified as KMP.
-While, the General Managers who are reporting to the Deputy Directors or Executive Directors will no longer be classified as KMP.
+With effect from FY2022, only Executive Directors and Managing Directors of the Group, who are reporting to the Group CEO, will be classified as KMP.
+For FY2022, the Company has three KMP who are not Directors or CEO of the Company.